torvalds/linux/Documentation/scheduler/sched-ext.rst

 Task Lifecycle
 --------------

-The following pseudo-code summarizes the entire lifecycle of a task managed by a sched_ext scheduler:
+The following pseudo-code presents a rough overview of the entire lifecycle of a task managed by a sched_ext scheduler:

 .. code-block:: c